ekapolc/cattern/TUMKUD/Gcloud_GPU_tutorial_for_assignment.md

 source .env/bin/activate
 ```

-The current image is missing one dependency, install it by
+The current image is missing some dependencies, install them by
 ```
 pip install h5py
+pip install sklearn
 ```

 Launch Jupyter notebook using: